damage

 1. (transitive) To impair the soundness, goodness, or value of; to harm or cause destruction.

-2. (intransitive, obsolete) To undergo damage.
+2. (intransitive, obsolete) To undergo damage; to take damage.

 3. (transitive) To remove a damaged or unsalable item from the sales floor for processing.